mdkrajnak/techradar/README.md

 This is also an experiment in small javascript application architectures.
 It uses no frameworks other that D3.js and jquery.
 As a an experiment you may find some rough edges, but I believe you'll find it reasonable useful.

+[Available](https://chrome.google.com/webstore/detail/technology-radar/npekphbilknncjihapdjiihffocloobn) as a free app in the Chrome Web Store.

 ![Screenshot](https://github.com/mdkrajnak/techradar/blob/master/doc/screenshot1.png)

 # Known Issues